RenYurui/Global-Flow-Local-Attention/README.md

 </p>

 ## News
+* 2020.4.30 Several demos are provided for quick exploration.

+* 2020.4.29 Code for Pose-Guided Person Image Animation is avaliable now!

 * 2020.3.15 We upload the code and trained models of the [Face Animation](./IMAGE_ANIMATION.md) and [View Synthesis](VIEW_SYNTHESIS.md)!

 * 2020.3.3   [Project Website](https://renyurui.github.io/GFLA-web) and [Paper](https://arxiv.org/abs/2003.00696) are avaliable!